 How it can be done

 The attacks come in many different variations.
-It can be as simple as a website misusing the http verb GET.
-A GET request should be safe to use at all times - It should not change anything on the serverside. w3 states that "the convention has been established that the GET and HEAD methods SHOULD NOT have the significance of taking an action other than retrieval.
+It can be as simple as a website misusing the HTTP GET verb.
+A GET request should be safe to use at all times - It should not change anything on the server side. w3 states that "the convention has been established that the GET and HEAD methods SHOULD NOT have the significance of taking an action other than retrieval.
 These methods ought to be considered "safe""

 However it is up to the creator of the website to adhere to this standard.
-Meaning a GET request easily can be implemented as a POST - changing information on the server.
+Meaning a GET request easily can be implemented as a POST or PUT - changing information on the server.
 All the information for a CSRF attack using GET requests must be within the url.
-Like the request below (totally made up btw):
+Like the request below (totally made up):

 Normally you would not be allowed to change my name like above.
-However if you somehow made me go to that link, and I was already logged in.
-Then the get request would succeed without a problem - that is - if no protection against CSRF is in place.
-Let's say it was a little bit more serious like a money transfer or buying something online.
-That would be terrible.
+However if you somehow made me go to that link, and I was already logged in, then the get request would succeed without a problem - that is - if no protection against CSRF is in place.
+Instead of just changing a name it could have been much more serious like a money transfer or buying something online.

 Something to note is that the "attacker" will never get the HTTP response.
 Meaning he or she will not get the data from the responses.
-This is all about executing something on the serverside in your name.
+This is all about executing something on the server side in your name.
+For this to work there has to be two mistakes made 1) There has to be a site with a weakness (GET endpoint that changes state) and 2) Someone with malicious intent has to make someone mistakenly request it.

 The CSRF token

-Usually implemented as a unique key associated with a user's session.
+The CSRF token is often implemented as a unique key associated with a user's session.
 The key should never be saved or read from a cookie as that will just be sent to the server.
 It should be stored on the page of the site as a hidden field.
-When you make http requests this token should accompany the request as a header (in some cases a query parameter will do).
+When you make HTTP requests this token should accompany the request as a header (in some cases a query parameter will do).

 Why is this more secure?
-Because the attacker will never have the CSRF token.
-The tactics I showed you above are only valid with reusable URLs.
+Because the attacker will never have the CSRF token from the page.
+The attacker provides the link to the GET request, but the attacker will not have the CSRF token it is only obtained from visiting the page as the logged in user.
+With this approach the URL is not reusable for all users as they all have different CSRF tokens.
 Without the CSRF token the request should be rejected.
-When the user actually browses the site the token should be added to the header.
+When the user actually browses the site the token should be added to the header if making the GET request.

 Check the origin and referer header

 You can assure that the request comes from the same origin (your website) by checking the origin and/or referer header.
 This header will contain the domain/url from where the request is sent from.
-Yes this header can be changed by scripting but there is no way to do so in the examples above.
-Which means you should deny requests which are not originating from your site.
+Yes this header can be changed by scripting but there is no way to do so in the examples above (where a user clicks a link).
+In this approach you should deny requests which are not originating from your site.

 Most browsers already implement this through the same origin policy.